Saturday, September 3, 2011

 1994: Brian Setzer (Stray Cats and solo performer) married Christine Schmidt.

-2003: The Rolling Stones performed at Glasgow, Scotland.
+2003: The Rolling Stones performed at the SECC Arena in Glasgow, Scotland.

 2003: Kyle Norman of Jagged Edge turned himself in to authorities in Decatur, Georgia to face charges of drugs and weapons possession.